quicwg/base-drafts/draft-ietf-quic-http.md

 QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional.
 Streams can be initiated by either the client or the server.
-For more detail on QUIC streams, see {{QUIC-TRANSPORT}}, Section 9.
+For more detail on QUIC streams, see Section 2 of
+{{QUIC-TRANSPORT}}.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
 HTTP does not need to do any separate multiplexing when